Kiranpanjam/Camp/README.md

 The application is hosted on heroku and can be accessed at https://kiran-planyourtrip.herokuapp.com/

 ## Functionalities
-###Authentication:
+**Authentication:**
-User login with username and password
+-User login with username and password

-###Authorization:
+**Authorization:**
-One cannot manage posts and view user profile without being authenticated One cannot edit or delete posts and comments created by other users
+-One cannot manage posts and view user profile without being authenticated -One cannot edit or delete posts and comments created by other users

-###Manage campground posts with basic functionalities:
+**Manage campground posts with basic functionalities:**
-Create, edit and delete posts and comments
+-Create, edit and delete posts and comments
-Upload campground photos
+-Upload campground photos
-Flash messages responding to users' interaction with the app Responsive web design
+-Flash messages responding to users' interaction with the app -Responsive web design

 ## Technologies Used: